johankristianss/arrowhead-core-docker/scripts/Scripts.md

 ## certificate_generation_scripts

 The scripts in `certificate-generation-scripts` are mostly used behind the scenes.
-But a usefule script is the `generate_system_certificate.sh` script.
+But a useful script is the `generate_system_certificate.sh` script.
 You can use this script to manually generate a certificate for a custom service.